The Realms Between Worlds: Understanding Viking Mythical Beasts

 Religious and Cosmological Significance

 Many beasts were direct counterparts to the gods’ own totems.
 Odin’s wolves Geri and Freki (both names meaning “ravenous”) sat at his side.
-Thor’s goats, Tanngrisnir and Tanngnjóstr, pulled his chariot and could be cooked and resurrected.
+Thor’s goats, Tanngrisnir and Tanngnjóstr, pulled his chariot and could be cooked and resurrected—a symbol of life from death.
 The cosmological beasts—Jörmungandr, Fenrir, Níðhöggr—were central to the mythic framework.
 By depicting these beasts, Vikings made their worldview visible.
 The spiral patterns on some stones may represent the serpent’s coils, reminding viewers of the cosmic order.
+Even the Valknut symbol (three interlocking triangles) is often associated with Odin and possibly with the battles between beasts and gods.
+In burial contexts, beast motifs likely accompanied the deceased to ensure safe passage and protection in the afterlife.

 The Role of Mythical Beasts in the Sagas and Eddas